-JEOL is pleased to introduce the Grand ARM2 as the newest offering in the Atomic Resolution analytical Microscope (ARM) Series.
-Several new features combined with the proven technology inherent to the ARM family of instruments make the Grand ARM2 the preferred choice for all aberration-corrected electron microscopy needs.
+JEOL is pleased to introduce the JEM-ARM300F2 GRAND ARM™2 as the newest offering in the Atomic Resolution analytical Microscope (ARM) Series.
+Several new features combined with the proven technology inherent to the ARM family of instruments make the GRAND ARM2 the preferred choice for all aberration-corrected electron microscopy needs.

 A new pole piece design accepts dual large-area EDS detectors, enabling high-speed, high-sensitivity chemical characterization without sacrificing spatial resolution.
 Automated HT settings, corrector alignment routines, and lens optimizations promote ease-of-use while providing the ultimate in functionality and performance.